 3-6.
-International Joint Thesis Supervision
+International Collaborative Degree Program

 With "advanced specialty and expertise" "broad perspective" and "international competitiveness" as its educational goals, SOKENDAI aims to develop human resources who will be active in the international academic community.
-In particular, to enhance the international mobility of students, SOKENDAI promotes international joint thesis supervision programs that take advantage of the rich network of joint research at the parent institutions.
+In particular, to enhance the international mobility of students, SOKENDAI promotes international collaborative degree programs that take advantage of the rich network of joint research at the parent institutions.